PhD Scholarships Call 2023

 NB.
 Applications should consist of a 2,000-word research proposal as well as a brief CV detailing academic qualifications and professional experience to date.

 NB.
 Applicants must contact the relevant supervisor prior to submitting an application.

 NB.
 All applications should be submitted to Ms. Eileen Myers, Secretary, School of Communications, DCU (email@example.com), clearly indicating the theme under which they are applying.

-We intend to shortlist and interview selected candidates either in person or online over April and May.
-Successful candidates then will be required to apply formally to be admitted as PhD students and may also need to show proficiency in the English language.
-Successful candidates will begin their studies in October 2022 and are required to be normally resident in Dublin for the duration of their studies.
+We intend to shortlist and interview selected candidates either in person or online in May.
+Successful candidates then will be required to apply formally to be admitted as PhD scholars, and may also need to show proficiency in the English language.
+Successful candidates will begin their studies in September 2023 and are required to be normally resident in Dublin for the duration of their studies.

 Closing date for applications: Friday 28th April 2023.